grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 He proceeded to lay down the foulest globbing booger weld Owen had ever seen.
 Smoking mass of material built up on top of smoking mass, curled over, and gooped around in carbon-coated black curves.
 Shakes gripped the welding stick fiercely, the muscles of his forearms tensed up.
 The tip wavered back and forth across the line the weld was supposed to follow that it looked like he might be trying to sign the work rather than repair it.

-"Jesus fucking Christ."
+"Holy fuck."
 Said Owen quietly.

 Shakes welded, went back over his work, and welded more.
 It grew uglier and uglier, globs upon globs of congealed molten metal.
 The wash continually soaked the two men in cold water.
 Shakes had to constantly stop welding so Owen could move the clamps.
 Since the seam needed to be watertight, Owen wanted to keep it press-fit in place with the clamps at all times.
 Owen knew that that starting and stopping like that was bad for a welder who wanted to make a clean, strong weld.
 But since Shake's welds were about the worst he'd ever seen, that seemed like the least of his problems.
 The hot welds steamed when the water ran over them, which Owen was pretty sure would not contribute the strength of the weld.